Contents

 The future of enterprise backup and recovery

-The entire enterprise-grade backup and recovery industry has been going through a metamorphosis of sorts, adapting to the new situations.
+The entire enterprise-grade backup and recovery industry has been undergoing a metamorphosis of sorts as it adapts to new situations.
 The average IT environment is far more complex and data-rich than ever before, and legacy data protection methods are increasingly struggling to protect large volumes of complex information.

-Enterprise backup solutions must now change to a proactive approach, moving far beyond reacting to existing issues and preventing potential problems before they manifest.
-The ability to monitor sensitive data at all times is far more resource-demanding than regular data protection methods.
-Still, it also provides better protection, lower downtime, and fewer chances of data loss.
+Enterprise backup solutions must now adopt a proactive approach, moving far beyond simply reacting to existing issues to preventing potential problems before they arise.
+The ability to monitor sensitive data continuously is far more resource-demanding than regular data protection methods.
+Still, it also provides better protection, less downtime, and fewer chances of data loss.

-Implementation of ML and AI features are also increasing in this industry, elevating the potential of existing tools to a new level regarding task optimization and process automation.
-The same could be said for application-aware backups, granular recovery, higher security and many other relatively new requirements in the industry.
+Implementation of ML and AI features are also increasing in this industry, elevating the potential of existing tools to new levels of task optimization and process automation.
+The same can be said of application-aware backups, granular recovery, higher security, and many other relatively new industry requirements.

-There is a lot more emphasis on data security now than ever before.
-Data breaches are extremely common these days, and features such as access control, encryption, and immutability are becoming borderline mandatory for any enterprise-grade backup solution.
-Unfortunately, this trend is set to continue.
-The best enterprise backup solutions work constantly to try and keep ahead of constantly developing data breach methods and approaches by threat actors.
+There is much greater emphasis on data security than ever before.
+As data breaches become more common, features such as access control, encryption, and immutability are virtually mandatory for any enterprise-grade backup solution.
+Unfortunately, this trend is certain to continue.
+The best enterprise backup solutions work constantly to stay ahead of constantly developing data breach methods and approaches by threat actors.

-The future of this industry as a whole is moving towards backup solutions being faster, more secure, and more versatile at the same time.
-Expanding upon new advancements and functions in the field is how modern enterprises can ensure the safety of their information at all times.
+The future of the industry as a whole is moving towards backup solutions that are faster, more secure and, at the same time, more versatile.
+Expanding on new advancements and functions in the field is how modern enterprises can ensure the safety of their information at all times.

 The impact of enterprise backup solutions on environmental sustainability

-There are multiple key values that enterprise backup solutions try to strive towards, including customer success, trust, innovation, and so on.
-Other, less-known values also exist, although they don’t get as much recognition in comparison.
-Sustainability is a good example of such a key value – even if it is as important as the rest.
-The idea of sustainability as a key value of a backup solution implies that there are multiple long-term values being created between different stakeholders to cover social, ethical, economic, and cultural dimensions.
+Enterprise backup solutions strive to earn customer success, trust, be innovative, and so on.
+There are other, less-known values, although they receive far less recognition in comparison.
+Sustainability is an example of such a key value, even if it is as important as the rest.
+The idea of sustainability as a key value of a backup solution implies that different stakeholders hold long-term values along social, ethical, economic, and cultural dimensions.

-Environmental concerns have been at the top of global discussion in many different industries and specialty fields, and the importance of the environment as a part of sustainability is at its highest right now.
+Environmental concerns have been at the top of global discussion in many different industries and specialty fields.
+The importance of the environment and sustainability is at its highest now.
 It would be wrong to assume that an industry as software-defined as backup solution software cannot contribute to this in any way.
-On the contrary, there are solutions such as Bacula Enterprise that can offer many different examples of how they attempt to reduce the environmental impact of their work while also promoting sustainability.
+On the contrary, solutions such as Bacula Enterprise can offer many different examples of how they attempt to reduce the environmental impact of their work while also promoting sustainability.

 Bacula utilizes a variety of different green practices to reduce the overall environmental impact of its work, including both energy consumption and carbon footprint.
 The computing resources of the software are optimized to reduce energy consumption, and server virtualization reduces the requirement in terms of physical servers, resulting in a smaller carbon footprint and energy reduction once again.

-Bacula’s software attempts to support and extend the hardware’s lifespan as much as possible while utilizing the available resources with maximum efficiency.
+Bacula’s software supports and extends the hardware’s lifespan as much as possible, while utilizing available resources with maximum efficiency.
 The inherent customization allows for only necessary functions to be used regularly, resulting in generally better user experience and the ability to adapt to various sustainability goals from many sectors and industries.

 Conclusion

-Enterprise backup solution market is vast and highly competitive, which is both a positive and a negative factor for all customers.
-The positive factor is that the competition is at an all-time high and companies strive to implement new features and improve existing ones to stay ahead of their competitors, offering their customers an experience that is constantly evolving and improving.
+The enterprise backup solution market is vast and highly competitive, which is both a positive and a negative factor for all customers.
+The positive factor is that competition is at an all-time high as companies strive to implement new features and improve existing ones to stay ahead of their competitors, offering their customers an experience that is constantly evolving and improving.

-In this article, we have attempted to present a long list of different enterprise backup solutions with all of their unique features, positive and negative sides, user reviews, etc. An enterprise-grade backup solution is a sophisticated combination of features and frameworks with the goal of providing a multitude of advantages to end users in the form of large-scale enterprises.
+This article has present a long list of different enterprise backup solutions with all of their unique features, positive and negative sides, user reviews, etc. An enterprise-grade backup solution is a sophisticated combination of features and frameworks with the goal of providing a multitude of advantages to end users in large-scale enterprises.

-There are many different elements that an enterprise-level backup solution consists of, including flexibility, mobility, security, feature variety, and many others.
-Choosing the appropriate backup solution for a specific company is a long and arduous process that can be made slightly less complicated using a sequence of different steps presented in this article.
-As for the specific solution recommendations – our list included a variety of interesting enterprise backup software examples for all kinds of clientele.
+An enterprise-level backup solution consists of many different elements, including flexibility, mobility, security, feature variety, among many others.
+Choosing the appropriate backup solution for a specific company is a long and arduous process that can be made somewhat less complicated by using the sequence of steps presented in this article.
+As for the specific solution recommendations, our list included a variety of interesting examples of enterprise backup software suitable for all kinds of clientele.

-Commvault might be an option for a large enterprise that is not shy of spending extra to receive one of the best feature sets on the market.
+Commvault might be an option for a large enterprise that is wiling to pay more for one of the best feature sets on the market.
 Acronis Cyber Backup is a great choice for larger companies that are dealing with a lot of sensitive data, as it can offer one of the most sophisticated data security feature sets on the market.
 Veeam is another highly regarded player in the enterprise backup and disaster recovery market, known for its robust solutions that cater to a wide range of environments, including premium capabilities in virtual environments.

-Alternatively, there are also backup solutions such as Bacula Enterprise that can offer especially high security, flexibility and scalability.
-It offers coverage to companies with many different storage types in place – from physical drives to virtual machines, databases, containers and clusters, with up to 10,000 endpoints covered at the same time.
+Alternatively, there are also backup solutions, such as Bacula Enterprise, that offer exceptionally high security, flexibility and scalability.
+Bacula Enterprise offers coverage to companies with many different storage types in place – from physical drives to virtual machines, databases, containers and clusters, with up to 10,000 endpoints covered at the same time.
+It also excels in scalability to the point where it is favored by HPC and super computer users.

 One of the most unconventional examples of Bacula Enterprise’s versatility is the fact that NASA chose Bacula’s solution.
 The next quote belongs to Gustaf J. Barkstrom, Systems Administrator at SSAI, NASA Langley contractor.